“The Weight” Lyrics Meaning (The Band)

 2. “The Gambler” by Kenny Rogers

 The Gambler” is another classic song that deals with life’s lessons and the burdens we carry, much like the traveler in “The Weight.”
-The song’s reflection on taking risks and making decisions mirrors the themes of responsibility in The Band’s hit.
+The song’s focus on taking risks and making decisions mirrors the themes of responsibility in The Band’s hit.

 3. “Take It Easy” by Eagles